vilevent/tweet-classification/README.md

 - **Test Instances:** 3,000

-### Evaluating the "best" models on `train+test.arff`
+### Evaluating the best models on `train+test.arff`

 We used F-measure for the performance metric and Train/Test Percentage Split 75% (order preserved) for the validation technique.

 For the evaluation, we gathered the F-measure value for each model, as well as the number of true positives, true negatives, false positives, and false negatives.

-We picked the "best" model for each classifier, and they are the following:
+We picked the best model for each classifier, and they are the following:

 **Model 1** - NaiveBayesMultinomial: lowerCaseTokens=True, Stemmer as LovinsStemmer, default for remaining StringToWordVector options.
 Attribute Selection: CfsSubsetEval.